Réunion Island Is A Stunning Island You Should Visit But Never Swim At

 France is a country blessed with stunning beaches, from the cliffs of Étretat, Normandy, to the sparkling bays of Cap Coz, Brittany.
 However, the destination is also home to some extremely dangerous beaches — although you won't actually find them within French borders.
-In the Indian Ocean east of Madagascar sits Réunion Island, a French territory known for its rugged hikeable landscapes and quaint towns such as Saint Denis and Saint Pierre.
+In the Indian Ocean east of Madagascar sits the beautiful yet underrated Réunion Island, a French territory known for its rugged hikeable landscapes and quaint towns such as Saint Denis and Saint Pierre.
 Unfortunately, it's also earned a reputation for having some of the world's most shark-infested beaches.

 In the 10-year period between 2011 and 2021, 11 people were killed in shark attacks around the island.
 Other non-fatal attacks have also taken place in Réunion Island waters in recent years, often involving the aggressive bull shark species.
 The predators are thought to travel on a shark-infested path between Australia and South Africa, placing the French island right in the middle of the route.
 Some experts speculate that the sharks are attracted to the area's active volcano, Piton de la Fournaise, which helps create the murky waters bull sharks prefer to hunt in.
 While Réunion Island is worth visiting for a tropical getaway, you should think twice before taking a dip at just any of its beaches.